redeclipse/redeclipse.github.io/docs/Weapons-Guide.md

 ---
 * TOC
 {:toc}
 In most games all players are equipped with a pistol and two of their favorite loadout weapons.
-Furthermore, explosive weapons can be collected in the arena, such as grenades, mines and rockets, unless these are disabled via the ~~[basic mutator](Mutators)~~.
+Furthermore, explosive weapons can be collected in the arena, such as grenades and mines, to bolster their offensive abilities.

+## Spawn weapon

+### Pistol
+The pistol's primary fire deals a moderate amount of damage at a fairly fast rate of fire over a respectable distance.
+Because it has no bullet drop nor spread, it is a useful tool for picking off weak enemies when loadout weapons are low on ammunition or to stall regeneration speed.

 ## Loadout weapons

-These weapons can be chosen in the *profile* game menu, and it is even possible to change the weapon selection mid-match by pressing the *comma* key (per default).
+These weapons can be chosen in the *profile* game menu, and it is possible to change the weapon selection mid-match by pressing the *comma* key (per default).
 Note that one or both of the loadout weapon slots can be randomized.
-All of loadout weapons come with an unlimited supply of ammo, but must be reloaded when the clip is empty.
-Each weapon has two unique fire modes.

-### Weapon combos
+### Sword

+The *energy sword* deals a decent amount of damage with its primary attack and is capable of one shot kills for those capable of timing and aiming its bleed-inducing secondary attack.
+The generous hitbox afforded to the primary of the sword makes it a much more tenable melee option than other options.

-#### Shotgun and Rifle
+### Shotgun

-This traditional choice of loadout weapons is very popular, especially in ~~[deathmatch](Deathmatch)~~, ~~[capture-the-flag](Capture-the-Flag)~~, ~~[defend-and-control](Defend-and-Control)~~, and ~~[bomber-ball](Bomber-ball)~~ games.
-A player with these tools of destruction prioritizes the ability to inflict heavy damage—any time, anywhere, and over any distance.
+The *super shotgun* shoots 25 pellets in a fairly wide spread to a fairly short effective range.
+For longer range damage, the secondary fire is capable of lobbing bleed-inducing shrapnel much farther.
+While the primary is as deadly as anything at close range, the shotgun has to reload in pairs of bullets at a time, making its user vulnerable to attack if time is not afforded to allow the user to reload.

+### Submachine Gun

+While hard to control, the *submachine gun* deals very heavy damage at short to medium range.
+At medium and longer ranges, the SMG can still do damage in bursts, but it is very difficult to maintain accuracy at long ranges at full auto.
+The SMG has an airbust secondary fire that hurls shrapnel in a moderate radius at a medium distance.
+While a very useful medium range weapon, the submachine gun is prone to emptying its ammunition quickly if the user is careless, and this can be exploited by attentive opponents.

-#### Flamer and Zapper
+### Flamer

-This pair of weapons optimizes a players ability to outrun and annoy his enemies and to support his team mates.
-It serves well for hit-and-run tactics, not only in ~~[capture-the-flag](Capture-the-Flag)~~ games.
-It is also very effective at getting enemies to waste time telling you in chat how "nooby" your weapon loadout is and attempt to convince you that other (read: shotgun/rifle) loadouts are what you "should" be using.
+Another ammunition-limited weapon, the *flamethrower* can deal immense damage very quickly via its stream of fire which lances out in front of it.
+The flamethrower is not a weapon for the careless though; the operator can quickly find themselves in the midst of their own weapon's flames if they are not prudent about avoiding them.
+The flamer also has a secondary attack, capable of launching the player and their opponents into the air; this is especially useful as a sword deterrent.

+### Plasma

+The *plasma inductor* has a medium range primary fire with a large hit radius but a slow projectile speed.
+While it requires good shot-leading skills, its large hit radius means it is capable of consistent, if unexceptional, damage rates.
+The secondary fire requires charging, but releases a large mass of plasma which clogs corridors and is useful to get a pursuing enemy off one's tail.

-#### Plasma and Zapper
+### Zapper

-This pair of weapons optimizes the chances of being kicked by people who don't find getting shredded by "noob" weapons funny.
-The best way to exploit this is by teamkilling with plasma2 and accidentally using zapper2 on teammates.

-This combo can really be very effective since the vast majority of duelists are used to facing the rifle/sword or rifle/shotgun combo.
+A fairly standard automatic medium-to-long range weapon, the zapper can deal its damage over any range and at a reasonable pace, but is easily overwhelmed at short range by more specialized weapons.
+The weapon can be zoomed for better accuracy at long range with its secondary fire.

+### Rifle

+The longest ranged, highest damaging weapon in the game, the fully charged rifle secondary can kill an opponent in a single headshot at any range, thanks to its scope.
+However, it is heavy, has limited ammunition, and a rather weak primary fire that cannot hold its own at short range very well.

 ## Explosives